Local Public Health Assessment and Planning

 How and when is documentation to be submitted?

 The three standards most in need of improvement and 10 most important community health issues will be submitted via PPMRS during the 2015 reporting window.
 These lists are to be reported by CHB.

-The CHIP, strategic plan and QI plan will be submitted via email as Word documents by February 15, 2015.
+The CHIP, strategic plan, and QI plan will be submitted via email as Word or Publisher documents by March 31, 2015.
 Submission by CHB is strongly encouraged.

 What will MDH do with the deliverables?